mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/img/lab-encodings/README.md

 <!--
 For example, Taiwanese programmers did not want to have to use the GB2312 encoding scheme, and so they developed their own standard called the [Big5 encoding](https://en.wikipedia.org/wiki/Big5) in 1984.
+-->

 > **Historical Background:**
 >
 > The Taiwanese programmers didn't want to use the GB2312 standard for two reasons.
 > The first was political.
-> Taiwan officially did not recognize the PRC government of mainland China,
+> Taiwan officially did not recognize the PRC government of mainland China.
-> and so for reasons of national pride wanted to develop their own standard.
+> And so for reasons of national pride,
+> Taiwanese programmers wanted to develop their own standards.
+>
 > But Taiwanese programmers also had good technical reasons for not liking the GB2312 standard due to a language reform implemented in mainland China.
->
 > When the Chinese Communist party took power in mainland China, less than 25% of the country knew how to read and write Chinese.
 > So one of the first efforts of the Communist government was to improve literacy rates.
 > Part of this effort was a reform in how Chinese characters worked, leading to the development of [simplified Chinese characters](https://en.wikipedia.org/wiki/Simplified_Chinese_characters).